vitlinda/pcd-lab-akka-actors/README.md

 To run this sample, type **`sbt "runMain sample.cluster.stats.AppOneMaster"`** if it is not already started.

-- StatsSampleOneMaster starts 4 actor systems (cluster members) in the same JVM process.
+- `AppOneMaster` starts 4 actor systems (cluster members) in the same JVM process.
 - It can be more interesting to run them in separate processes.
 Stop the application and run the following commands in separate terminal windows.

     sbt "runMain sample.cluster.stats.AppOneMaster compute 25251"